 Both repo are identified by yum.
 Configuration is successful.

-We will see yum server configuration for ftp, http and client side yum configuration in upcoming article.
+Read about yum server configuration for ftp, http and client side yum configuration in our other articles.